Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

         :Part of the Inheritance Diagram for the OfficeDocument Service.

-Each box in the diagram can be clicked upon to jump to the documentation for that subclass or supercl
+Each box in the diagram can be clicked upon to jump to the documentation for that subclass or superclass.

 .. _ch01sec04: